1996 Montana gubernatorial election

 The 1996 Montana gubernatorial election took place on November 5, 1996.
 Incumbent Governor of Montana Marc Racicot, who was first elected in 1992, ran for re-election.
-After winning the Republican primary against a conservative activist, he moved on to the general election, where he was set to face Chet Blaylock, a former state senator and the Democratic nominee.
+After winning the Republican primary against conservative activist Rob Natelson, he moved on to the general election, where he was set to face Chet Blaylock, a former state senator and the Democratic nominee.
 However, on October 23, 1996, Blaylock died of a heart attack, and the Montana Democratic Party selected his running mate, State Senator Judy Jacobson, to replace him, and she therefore became both the gubernatorial nominee and the lieutenant gubernatorial nominee.
-Ultimately, Racicot defeated Jacobson in a landslide to win re-election to his second and final term as governor.
+Ultimately, Racicot won re-election to his second and final term, winning more than 79% of votes and outperforming Republican nominee Bob Dole's victory margin in the concurrent presidential race by 55.6%.
+As of 2026, this is the largest gubernatorial victory in Montana State history.